AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

     ![Contact information section](assets/test-profile-address.png){zoomable="yes"}

 1. If you select the **[!UICONTROL No longer contact (by any channel)]** checkbox, the test profile is on denylist.
-Such recipient is no longer targeted on any channel (email, SMS, and similar channels).
+Such recipient is no longer targeted on any channel (email, SMS, etc.).

 1. In the **[!UICONTROL Additional data]** tab, enter the personalization data used for the deliveries created in the Data management workflows and which you want to assign a specific value to.
 [Learn more on workflows](../workflows/gs-workflows.md)